UbuntuBudgie/window-shuffler/README.md

 - Some windows have a fixed size, they cannot be resized.
 - Some windows have a minimum size, they cannot be resized below their minimum size.

+##Use WindowShuffler without the matrix window
+Shuffler can also be used by cli.
+To use, run `shuffler_nogui` with as arguments the size of the matrix (horizontally, vertically) + the targeted position of the active window in the matrix (where 0 is the first).
+An example:

+`shuffler_nogui 2 2 0 1`

+will place the active window in the bottom left cell in a grid of 2 x 2.